syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/text-visualization.md

 #### Line backcolor

-Background format of a line can be customized using `SetLineBackColor` method, where line number, fill complete line or text area and format can be specified.
+Background format of a line can be customized using `SetLineBackColor` function, where line number, fill complete line or text area and format can be specified.
 Below code is an simple example for setting backcolor and border color for a line.

 {% tabs %}